Yamiyorunoshura/Cursor-Agents/commands/sunnycore_prompt-reviewer.md

     - Usage scenario: [Step 1: Analyze prompt understanding; Step 2-3: Reason whether prompt meets review standards]

 [Tool-Guidance]
-  1. **sequentialthinking**
-    - Simple task reasoning: 1-3 totalThoughts
-    - Medium task reasoning: 3-5 totalThoughts
-    - Complex task reasoning: 5-8 totalThoughts
-    - Still have questions after completing original reasoning steps: nextThoughtNeeded = true
-    - Recommend completing all set reasoning steps, can use needsMoreThoughts or adjust totalThoughts if necessary
+  1. **sequentialthinking**: For the reasoning of complex task to break down them into simpler tasks

 [Review-Guidance]
   - Write review recommendations marked as "non_issues" by user in [Discussion phase] into review report's `non_issues` field (at least include: recommendation ID/title, original recommendation category, user reason/notes, timestamp)
   - When generating new review report: If old report exists, must preserve all non_issues from old report; merge with any new non_issues from current review
-  - Output empty array rather than omitting field if no "non_issues"
+  - Products empty array rather than omitting field if no "non_issues"

 [Context-Coherence-Guidance]
-  - **Role positioning check**: Verify that goals/tasks/outputs are clearly targeted at LLM (not user); check if instructions are for LLM execution or user understanding
+  - **Role positioning check**: Verify that goals/tasks/Productss are clearly targeted at LLM (not user); check if instructions are for LLM execution or user understanding
   - **Content coherence**: Ensure each block's content aligns with its defined purpose without contradictions or inconsistencies
   - **Relevance check**: Identify descriptions or content unrelated to the prompt's primary purpose
   - **Contextual alignment**: Evaluate if word choices fit the context (e.g., imperative vs. descriptive tone; LLM-facing vs. user-facing language)